emberjs/rfcs/text/0000-guides-restructure.md

 - What possible pain points does the community see?
 - Are there any areas missing from the Table of Contents?
 - What do people think of removing the “Ember Object Model” section?
+- Are the goals of the Ember Data and Ember Inspector teams supported by this new layout?

 ### One last note